nicolaszwier/nicolas-blog/posts/2020-11-05-how-to-implement-infinite-scroll-using-javascript.md

 </section>
 ```

 Just that?
-Yeah, you're right, it's just a element with an id to be identified later on javascript and a CSS class to style the list.
+Yeah, you're right, it's just an element with an id to be identified later on Javascript and a CSS class to style the list.
 You can put this list wherever you want in your application.

 Now, the Javascript: